Junior Session Sunset

 My child won’t be ready for a four-week session without doing a shorter camp first.
 What would you recommend?

-What will happen to children on the Junior Session 2023 waitlist who don’t get in?
+What happened to children on the Junior Session 2023 waitlist who don’t get in?

-Campers on the 2023 Junior Session waitlist who do not get in will retain their original waitlist date for the purpose of getting into one of the four-week sessions, and so will be ahead in line of families who sign up in the future.
+Campers on the 2023 Junior Session waitlist who did not get in retained their original waitlist date for the purpose of getting into one of the four-week sessions (unless they voluntarily withdrew from the waitlist), and so will be ahead in line of families who sign up in the future.

 Can I put a child that is too young to come to camp on the waitlist now?

 We understand the desire to do this, but we only put children that are age-eligible for camp on the waitlist.
-The good news is that no current kindergarten-aged or younger child will be on the Junior Session waitlist for 2023, so when they are in 3rd grade, and ready to apply for the four-week session as rising 4th graders, they’ll all be on a level playing field.
+So, the first time campers can get on the waitlist for the main session is the fall when they’re in 3rd grade.
+This applies to everyone, so everyone is on a level playing field.

 Do you foresee any changes to the four-week session?